 There are a wide variety of tools available to manage pests, each with differing costs and benefits – both monetarily and environmentally.
 It is important to always consider the most cost-effective strategies that minimize adverse human, environment, and organismal effects.

-Critical IPM issues in Iowa are:
+Critical IPM issues are:

 The Iowa State IPM program is partially funded by USDA National Institute of Food and Agriculture.
 The ISU IPM program also gets organizational support from the North Center Region IPM Center, Iowa State University Extension and College of Agriculture and Life Sciences.
 Thanks to the many strategic partners for funding and support of IPM efforts.